elvis-wenhao-wu/dotfiles/LinuxDevSetup.md

     source ~/.zshrc
     ```

-    change keybindings at the very bottom in `~/.config/lf/lfrc` if you like
+    Change keybindings at the very bottom in `~/.config/lf/lfrc` if you like

 * [fzf](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh)